InsanusMokrassar/PlaguBotCommandsPlugin/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/dev.inmo/plagubot.plugins.commands/badge.svg)](https://maven-badges.herokuapp.com/maven-central/dev.inmo/plagubot.plugins.commands)

 This plugin has been created for centralized work with commands in your plugins.
+You may pass your commands (even in runtime) and they will automatically appear in bot commands for users

 ## How to use